haslo/devin_scrivener_picextract/README.md

 # Scrivener Image Extractor

-This Python script is designed to extract all images from a Scrivener project and save them to a specified output directory.
+This Python script is designed to extract all images from a [Scrivener](https://www.literatureandlatte.com/scrivener/overview) project and save them to a specified output directory.

+## Creation

+This script was entirely written by [Devin](https://www.cognition-labs.com/introducing-devin), with prompting by [haslo](https://github.com/haslo).

 ## Usage